Mom, it’s time for the Quiz!

 Do tell.
 Shana, I have a plane to catch!

-No you don’t!
-I have a death to announce which is rather sad and then we can start the quiz, OK?
+You do not!
+And I have a death to announce which is rather sad and then we can start the quiz, OK?
 The Simpsons lost one of it’s longtime producers recently.
-His name was J Michael Mendel and he was on the show since the very first season.
+His name was J. Michael Mendel and he was on the show since the very first season.

 Wow!
 I wish someone would put them out!